-\Teacher will supply any required texts that will be used throughout the year.
+Teacher will supply any required texts that will be used throughout the year.
+There is one class set provided, so students will not be bringing them home.

 Course Structure

 This class is a combination of lecture, discussion, and activity-based lessons.